-s between bales shall be wedged with straw.
+Gaps between bales shall be wedged with straw.
 Loose straw scattered immediately uphill increases barrier efficiency.

-Under no circumstances should straw bale barriers be constructed in live streams.
+Under no circumstanc- es should straw bale barriers be constructed in live streams.
 For minor dry swales, the end bale bottoms shall be higher than the middle bale top to assure runoff will not flow around the barrier.
 Repair damaged bales, end runs and undercutting.
-Remove sediment when it reaches one-half barrier height.
-When upslope areas are stabilized, remove bales and grade, seed and mulch barrier line.

-Storm drain inlet protection is a sediment filter (aggregate, silt fence, straw bales, or manufactured filter) or an excavated sediment trap around a storm drain inlet.
+Remove sediment when it reaches onehalf (1/2) barrier height.
+When upslope areas are stabilized, remove bales and grade, seed and mulch barrier line. • Storm drain inlet protection is a sediment filter (aggregate, silt fence, straw bales, or manufactured filter) or an excavated sediment trap around a storm drain inlet.
 Storm sewers installed before their drainage area is stabilized can convey large amounts of sediment to streams.
-Straw bale and silt fence inlet protection are used for drainage areas of less than one acre and slopes no greater than 5 percent.
+Straw bale and silt fence inlet protection are used for drainage areas of less than one (1) acre and slopes no greater than five percent (5%).

-C Sediment basins allow sediment to settle out.
+Sediment basins allow 0 sediment to settle out.
 Sediment basins are made by diking, excavating or a combination of the two.
-The Planning and Design manual recommends a basin capacity of 134 yd3 per acre drainage area.
+The "Erosion Control, Sediment Control and Stormwater Management" manual recommends a basin capacity of 134 yd3 per acre drainage area.
 Because of typical basin shapes and embankment side slope requirements of 2:1 or flatter, the capacity of the basin may be estimated by using the trapezoidal rule approximation of 40% x height x surface area.
 Sediment should be removed when the volume has been reduced to 67yd3 per acre drainage area.
 The length should be twice the width, with maximum surface area and outlet as far from the inlet as possible.
 If using a dike, it must be well compacted and vegetated, with an outlet pipe or coarse aggregate spillway.
 Install basins prior to construction but not in flowing streams and not in intermittent drains without a Corps of Engineers Permit.
 Use diversions to direct drainage to basins.
 Mississippi's Large Construction Storm Water General Permit requires that a sediment basin be installed in any drainage location where more than 10 acres in the upstream basin are disturbed at one time.
-See Planning and Design manual for basin design details.
+See planning and design manual for basin design details.